deroneriksson/python-wsi-preprocessing/docs/index.md

 #### Green Filter

-To develop a filter for the green ink from the pen, we'll create a `filter_green()` function to handle the green color shades.
+We utilize the `filter_green()` function to filter green color shades.
 Using a color picker tool, if we examine the green pen marks on the slides, the green and blue channel values for pixels appear to track together.
-As a result of this, this function will have a red channel upper threshold value, a green channel lower threshold value, and a blue channel lower threshold value.
+As a result of this, this function has a red channel upper threshold value, a green channel lower threshold value, and a blue channel lower threshold value.

 ```
 img_path = slide.get_training_image_path(51)